-“One day at the time” is the story of a single mother of Cuban origin, Penelope Alvarez, who is raising her two children.
+“One day at a time” is the story of a single mother of Cuban origin, Penelope Alvarez, who is raising her two children.
 She is an Army veteran, struggling with PTSD and juggling between her career as a nurse and her kids and elderly Cuban mother, while still trying to have a social and love life.

 The show is a sitcom, but as much as it is funny, it is serious.
 It touches on topics such as mental health, racism, homophobia, gender identity, sexism, feminism, immigration and more.

-Yes, “One day at the time” time centers around Penelope, but each one of the characters has their own story and personality.
+Yes, “One day at a time” time centers around Penelope, but each one of the characters has their own story and personality.
 Everyone contributes to the plot, including Penelope’s boss, friends, the guys she dates, and even her dead father.